 CROCODILE: Incorporating medium-resolution spectroscopy of close-in directly imaged exoplanets into atmospheric retrievals via cross-correlation

-Jean Hayoz, Gabriele Cugno, Sascha P. Quanz, Polychronis Patapis, Eleonora Alei, Markus J. Bonse, Felix A. Dannert, Emily O. Garvin, <strong>Timothy D. Gebhard</strong>, Björn S. Konrad, Lia F. Sartori
+Jean Hayoz, Gabriele Cugno, Sascha P. Quanz, Polychronis Patapis, Eleonora Alei, Markus J. Bonse, Felix A. Dannert, Emily O. Garvin, Timothy D. Gebhard, Björn S. Konrad, Lia F. Sartori

-Accepted for publication at Astronomy & Astrophysics,
+Astronomy & Astrophysics, 678 (A178),

-Preprint BibTeX
+Preprint PDF BibTeX

 Cite this paper